letanure/interview-training/docs/09-routing/interview-guide.md

 ### Q: "Explain your named routes system"

 **Answer:**
 "Our named routes system is inspired by Vue Router.
-Instead of hardcoding paths like `/setup/build-tool` throughout components, we use a `route()` function with semantic names like `route('buildTool')`.
+Instead of hardcoding paths like `/setup/build-tool` throughout components, we use a `route()` function with semantic names like `route(ROUTE_NAMES.BUILD_TOOL)`.
 This provides:

 1. **Type safety**: TypeScript prevents invalid route names
 2. **Refactoring safety**: Change URLs once, automatically updates everywhere